Disclaimer: I own nothing. All belongs to Glee writers and creators.

 It was awkward again.
 Sam was just smiling and bobbing his head, and Rachel wondered if anyone had ever told him that nonstop smiling was just a little—no, scratch that, a lot—creepy.
 Mercedes kept flipping the flap on the arm of the couch and peering under it.
 Rachel fiddled with the skirt of her dress some more.
 And Quinn looked anywhere but at Rachel.

-The brunette decided to follow her example and avoid the gazes of her fellow glee club members, gaze wandering to the dancing mob.
+Rachel decided to follow her example and avoid the gazes of her fellow glee club members, gaze wandering to the dancing mob.
 She admired the few that were actually dancing to the beat, rather than just grinding aimlessly against one another, and particularly the ones that were managing to make their dancing look like something other than dry humping.
 Really, couldn't they have done this at home?

 A tall figure suddenly caught her eye and then—her breath caught in her throat and she nearly choked on it, the sensation making her eyes water.
 Or that's what she told herself.
 Because she couldn't possibly be crying over Finn making out with some random cheerleader on the makeshift dance floor, shoving his pelvis awkwardly into her while she pressed her breasts against him.
 Because Finn wouldn't do that.
 He wouldn't move on this quickly—and especially not with a stupid cheerleader.